TomiVidal99/mlang/README.md

 ## TODO

-- [ ] consider special cases like e-20.
+- [ ] Maybe consider documentation with comments on variable as well.

 ## How to contribute?